-This guide takes a look at the oneworld alliance, a global airline alliance founded in 1999, focusing specifically on its carriers that fly into Australia and their respective frequent flyer programs.
+In this guide, we take a look at the oneworld Alliance, a global airline alliance founded in 1999.
+We focus specifically on its carriers that fly into Australia and their respective frequent flyer programs.

 What is oneworld?

-The alliance currently includes 13 member airlines, 8 of which fly into Australia and are highlighted in bold:
+The alliance currently includes 14 member airlines, 8 of which fly into Australia.
+These are highlighted in bold:

 - American Airlines